Kirby Mass Attack

 Kirby Mass Attack (Note: Known in Japan as Atsumete!
 Kirby (あつめて！カービィ, Atsumete!
-Kābī)) is a 2011 platform video game developed by HAL Laboratory and published by Nintendo for the Nintendo DS.
+Kābī)) is a 2011 platform game developed by HAL Laboratory and published by Nintendo for the Nintendo DS.
 Part of the Kirby series, it is the fourth and last game in the series to be released for the DS.
 The game was later released for the Wii U's Virtual Console.

 Gameplay

 Kirby Mass Attack is a platform game with elements similar to that of the Lemmings series.
-Like Kirby: Canvas Curse, the player does not directly play the game with a directional pad, face buttons, or shoulder buttons.
+Like Kirby: Canvas Curse, the player does not directly play the game with a directional pad, face buttons or shoulder buttons.
 Instead, the player only uses the stylus and touch screen on the DS to play the game.
 The game is played by using the stylus to command up to ten Kirbys on the screen.
 Tapping the screen creates a star that the Kirbys can follow or cling onto.
 By tapping enemies or obstacles on the screen, players can send multiple Kirbys to attack them, with the player also able to flick individual Kirbys as projectiles.
 By collecting pieces of fruit throughout the level, the player can gain up to ten controllable Kirbys, which allow players to tackle enemies and obstacles more easily than with one Kirby.
 Each level often requires a minimum number of Kirbys to enter, and some puzzles will require all ten Kirbys to solve.
 If a Kirby is hit by an enemy or obstacle, it will turn blue until the end of the level, or until the player finds a special gate which restores their health.
 If a blue Kirby is hit, he will turn grey and float away unless the player can drag him down and turn him blue again, with the game ending if the player runs out of Kirbys or fails a certain level objective.
 Hidden throughout each game are several medals, found either by exploring, solving puzzles or finding keys and treasure chests, which in turn unlock additional minigames and bonus features.
 Some levels also feature large lollipops that temporarily make all the Kirbys bigger, allowing them to break through barriers and reach new areas.

 Plot

-Kirby has travelled to the Popopo Islands, an archipelago in the south of Popstar, to explore.
-After Kirby falls asleep in a field, Necrodeus, the evil leader of the Skull Gang, appears from the sky.
-Using his magic staff, Necrodeus strikes Kirby, splitting him into ten tiny individual Kirbys, each with only a fraction of the original Kirby's power.
-After promptly defeating all but one of the ten Kirbys, the last Kirby notices a small star, which is his own heroic heart.
-After journeying through the Popopo Islands, he and the nine other Kirbys defeat Necrodeus in space and use his staff's power to re-combine the 10 Kirbys into their original form.
+Visiting and exploring the Popopo Islands archipelago, Kirby takes a nap just as Necrodeus, the evil leader of the Skull Gang, appears for his conquest of Planet Popstar.
+Using his magical staff, Necrodeus strikes Kirby, disassembling him into a decade of inferior doppelgängers, each of which only possess a fraction of the original's power.
+After Necrodeus promptly dispatches all but one of the Kirbys, the remaining one soon becomes guided by a star-based object, which is his own heroic heart.
+After journeying through the Popopo Islands, he and the nine other Kirbys defeat Necrodeus at his intergalactic home region and use his staff's power to assemble themselves back into their original form.